cirosantilli/linux-cheat/desktop/README.md

 Options:

 -   allow-guest

-- `--autologin-user <username>`: autologin the given user at startup without asking for password.
+-   `--autologin-user <username>`: auto-login the given user at startup without asking for password.

         sudo /usr/lib/lightdm/lightdm-set-defaults --autologin "$USER"

 -   `--session <session>`: which session to log into.
-Examples: ubuntu, LXDE, etc.
+Examples: Ubuntu, LXDE, etc.

     The possibilities can be found at:

         ls /usr/share/xsessions

-- display-setup-script=[script|command]
+-   `display-setup-script=[script|command]`

 -   `--hide-users <true-false>`: if false, don't show user list to select from.

     This prevent users from discovering the names of all users on the system.

 Restart LightDM: